pgRouting/pgrouting/doc/src/proposed.rst

-- As part of the :ref:`dijkstra`
+As part of the :ref:`dijkstra`

   - :ref:`pgr_dijkstraCostMatrix` Use pgr_dijkstra to calculate a cost matrix.
   - :ref:`pgr_dijkstraVia` - Use pgr_dijkstra to make a route via vertices.

-- A new :ref:`withPoints`

-  - :ref:`pgr_withPoints` - Route from/to points anywhere on the graph.
-  - :ref:`pgr_withPointsCost` - Costs of the shortest paths.
-  - :ref:`pgr_withPointsCostMatrix` - Use pgr_withPoints to calculate a cost matrix.
-  - :ref:`pgr_withPointsKSP` - K shortest paths with points.
-  - :ref:`pgr_withPointsDD` - Driving distance.

-.. rubric:: A new Section
+.. rubric:: New Families

 :ref:`astar`

 .. include:: aStar-family.rst
    :start-after: index from here
    :end-before: index to here

+:ref:`withPoints`

+.. include:: withPoints-family.rst
+   :start-after: index from here
+   :end-before: index to here

+* :ref:`pgr_withPoints` - Route from/to points anywhere on the graph.
+* :ref:`pgr_withPointsCost` - Costs of the shortest paths.
+* :ref:`pgr_withPointsCostMatrix` - Use pgr_withPoints to calculate a cost matrix.
+* :ref:`pgr_withPointsKSP` - K shortest paths with points.
+* :ref:`pgr_withPointsDD` - Driving distance.

 .. rubric:: New categories